Deanosim/notawesome-games/README.md

-# notawesome-gamestudios
+# notawesome-games
-A list of scummy/shady game studios and publishers
+A list of scummy/shady game studios, publishers, and games